-Entrants to the competition can be of any gender, and must be at least 18 years old, and must be resident in the UK.
-Entrants must not have had a book published in any format previously by a UK publisher or be under contract for publication by such a publisher.
+Entrants to the competition can be of any gender, and must be at least 18 years old, and must be resident in the Uk & Eire.
+Entrants must not have had a book published in any format previously by a mainstream publisher or be under contract for publication by such a publisher.
 These requirements are referred to as the ‘Entrants Criteria’.

 Entrants are required to submit in the first instance 500 words of new writing – fiction or narrative non-fiction – on the title ‘Primadonna’.
 The second round, for those shortlisted from round one, will require a submission of 3,000-5,000 words.
-This can be work that has previously been written but MUST be unpublished.
+This can be work that has previously been written but not have been published by a mainstream publisher or publication.
 For fiction submissions, we will require a ‘back-of-book’ blurb of 250 words max, and for non-fiction an overview of the finished project, also 250 words max.
 Submissions must be in English and must be double spaced.
 A small entry fee of £8 is payable on submission.
 This cost is however, redeemable against the full cost of a weekend festival ticket.
 If this entry fee cannot be met, a limited number of free entries are available.
 If you are from a low income household and require a free entry, please email us Primadonnafestival.email@example.com.
 Documents should be in PDF or Word format and the name of the document should be your own name, followed by either ‘fiction’ or ‘non-fiction’.
 Submissions must be made to firstname.lastname@example.org

 Initial entries will be judged on the originality of the writing.
 Judges will not be looking for a perfectly polished piece but for something that shows imagination and writing skill.
 Shortlisted entrants who make a second submission will be judged on the originality and quality of the writing, and the potential based on their synopsis for a full-length book that could successfully find a publisher.